 When we initially checked for our Surfshark VPN review, the program had no kill switch.
 As such, we were somewhat reluctant to give our whole-hearted recommendation to use it for torrents.
-That, however, has changed – there’s now a kill switch as well as apps for most of the main platforms (although Surfshark VPN Windows is still in beta).
+That, however, has changed – there’s now a kill switch as well as apps for all the main platforms.
 So, if you’re looking for a nimble frigate capable of outsailing the authorities, look no further!

 One more thing: if you’re going the Android route, there’s still no kill switch.
 But there might be one solution: Always-on VPN.
 This is a native Android 7+ app, which is essentially an external kill switch.
 We would suggest getting in touch with Surfshark VPN support to figure out whether this will work.

 Depends on who you ask.
 The Surfshark team would tell you “yes”.
 If you ask our Surfshark VPN review team, it’s probably true for the time being, but the question is always the long-term.

 Surfshark only works with OpenVPN and IKEv2.
 Using OpenVPN in China is widely known to be problematic.
 The Great Firewall of China includes Deep Packet Inspection (DPI), which it uses to distinguish VPN traffic from other encrypted traffic.
 This way China’s ISPs are able to shut down OpenVPN.

 With all that said, Surfshark VPN has thus far demonstrated a great development pace and we have no reason to believe these issues will go unaddressed for much longer.
 Plus, there’s a 30-day money-back guarantee and the program is otherwise a good fit for China.